The Benefits Of Mental Health Counseling Online

 Availability

 There are several stigmas associated with mental health, and attending therapy can feel shameful or embarrassing for those experiencing them.
+It can be hard for some people to discuss their mental health history or broach topics like relationships or intimacy with others.
 Those who seek online counseling may appreciate the fact that their identities are hidden.
 Instead of visiting a provider in person or at a public location, they can attend sessions from home.
 They can choose a live chat session if they don't want to talk out loud with the therapist.
 In addition, some online platforms offer the possibility to go by a nickname instead of your real name.

-You can also read the terms and conditions of any platform you apply to use for mental health therapy.
+Also, an online therapy platform may not be able to provide certain services.
+For example, many online therapists are unable to prescribe medication or diagnose mental health conditions.
+If you have questions about a particular service, you can read the terms and conditions of any platform you apply to use for mental health therapy.
 The policies a platform uses are in place to safeguard you, your therapist, and the platform from harm.
 Your counselor may be able to answer questions about a platform's policies.

 Getty/AnnaStills

 There are many online therapists available.
 You can find one online through a special practice or sign up for a platform to get matched with a therapist without extra work.
-Online therapists practice the same types of therapy as in-person professionals and are licensed, trained, and vetted for quality.
-If you're looking for a therapist that takes your insurance, you may fare best with a special practice therapist in your area that offers telemental health counseling services.
+An online therapist practices the same types of therapy as in-person professionals and is licensed, trained, and vetted for quality.
+If you're looking for a therapist that takes your health insurance, you may fare best with a special practice therapist in your area that offers telemental health counseling services.

 If you're unsure about the effectiveness of these processes, you can also check out what the APA has to say about online therapy.
 You can also read about the 17 studies that found online therapy more effective than in-person counseling in treating specific concerns like depression.